verhas/javageci/ACCESSOR.md

 that will generate the code during test time.

+When you use the builder to generate an instance you can define the following parameters:

+* `setterNameGenerator` can be used to specify a `Function<String,String>` that converts the name of the field to the setter name.
+This can be used in case there are some specific naming conventions used in some of the source files.
+* `getterNameGenerator` is similar but it can be used to calculate the name of the getter.
+* `getterReturnValueDecorator` is a `Function<String,String>` that can be used to inject code around the getter return value.
+The getter by default has a return statement that has the format `return field;`.
+Using this function the string representing the `field` can be replaced with something more complex.
+The argument to the `apply()` method to the function will be the name of the field and the result of the function will be used between the `return` keyword and the line ending `;` semicolon.
+In other word using this function you can replace the `field` name string with something more complex.
+* for the following configuration values you can see the documentation below`filter`, `access`

 To ignite the code generation for a specific class you have to annotate the class as